 All the nice chairs in the world aren’t going to save you from terrible posture.
 Focus on keeping your shoulders over your hips, versus letting them slouch forward into a hunch.
 This is crucial for avoiding neck pain down the road!

 You don’t have to go for a jog at lunchtime to make this happen.
 Try extending each leg one at a time straight out in front of you for 10 seconds at a time.
 Do a slow vinyasa series every hour on the hour.
 Give yourself an overhead shoulder stretch several times a day.
 Find a system that works for you!
-If bending over and stretching wouldn’t be appropriate in your space, maybe you take hourly walks to the water cooler.
-Even shifting your position and yawning can get your blood moving.
+If bending over and stretching wouldn’t be appropriate in your space, maybe you take hourly walks to the window or water cooler.
+Even shifting your position and yawning can get your blood moving (wow, seems doable).

 Not only are breaks good for your legs and back, they are also crucial for your eyes.
 We like Tomato Timer to track 25 minutes of deep focus work, followed by a 5-minute break.
 (And that break is not to hop on Pinterest or scroll the news — step away from your screen and give your eyes a rest!)